jwodder/zarr-digest-timings/README.rst

                                 Whether to clear the cache on program startup [default: ``--clear-cache``]

--n INT, --number INT            Set the number of times to run the function.
+-n INT, --number INT            Set the number of times to call the function
-                                As a special case, passing 0 will cause the script to simply run the function once and print out the checksum without any timing.
+                                (not counting the initial cache-populating
-                                [default: 100]
+                                call, if any).
+As a special case, passing 0 will cause the script to simply call the function once and print out the checksum without any timing.  [default: 100]

 -R FILE, --report FILE          Append a report of the run, containing the
                                 average time and the various input parameters,